anil-650/Clg_labs/4_sem_labs/NETWORKING/README.md

 }
 ```

-5.Simulate and implement stop and wait protocol for noisy channel
+5. Simulate and implement stop and wait protocol for noisy channel

 ```c++
 #include<iostream>